secretnodes/secretnodes.org/docs/tutorials/kinode-setup.md

 ```

 This will refer to an existing Keybase account and use its associated information (e.g. avatar image) as meta data for you validator.

+This guide is based off this article https://medium.com/ki-foundation/how-to-join-the-kichain-mainnet-5ac7160d72e3